Mother Opossum Climbing a Log With Several Baby Opossums Riding on Her Back.

 This is more than any North American land mammal!

-Like kangaroos, opossums are marsupials and carry their young in their pouch, with opossum babies staying in their mother’s pouch for up to three months.
+Like kangaroos and koalas, opossums are marsupials and carry their young in their pouch, with opossum babies staying in their mother’s pouch for up to three months.
 According to fossil evidence, the split between the ancestors of opossums and other marsupials occurred at least 65 million years ago.

-Due to many dangers, such as predators and human conflicts, opossums only live an average of one to two years.
+The typical opossum lifespan is about 1-2 years in the wild due to many dangers in their environments, such as predators and human conflicts.
 Heartbreakingly, if you see an opossum hit by a car on the side of the road, there is a chance that baby opossums are still alive in their mother’s pouch.
 Please check quickly if you’re able to and can do it safely.
 If babies are found, you can bring them to a local rehabilitator who specializes in opossums.

 Algonquians are Indigenous people who now live in Eastern Canada, originally residing in Quebec, Ontario, Upper Michigan, and Wisconsin.
 “Opossum” is derived from the Algonquin word “apasum,” which means white animal.